Fork me on GitHub

 • inline: Do not write a separate source map file, but instead include the source map content in the minified file (as base64).
 This makes it easier for the browser to find the source map.
 Especially useful when used with JSF/Primefaces or other frameworks that do not use standard URLs.

-• Type: com.github.blutorange.maven.plugin.closurecompiler.common.SourceMapOutputType
+• Type: com.github.blutorange.maven.plugin.closurecompiler.plugin.SourceMapOutputType

 • Since: 2.0.0